hean01/hean01.github.io/content/post/m02-JAO-mead.md

 Smells and looks good, fermentation still running good at 37 bpm @ 18:00.
 Let's take a look at it in a few days.

+### Day 9 - 2017-04-18

+I inspected the carboy and could see some settlement on the bottom, a few raisins has sunken too.
+Took another reading of burps per minute 28.6 bpm @ 20:00.
+It smells good and I need to lookup when to rack this mead eg. removing the oranges etc. I'm a bit worried about it goes down the drain.